AlisonZa/ci-cd-machine-learning/README.md

 4. Pull Your image from ECR in EC2

-5. Lauch your docker image in EC2
+5. Lauch your Docker image in EC2

+To configure it, follow the steps below:

 ##### IAM